 Interested in getting started as a Grant Writer?

-Here are two books I HIGHLY recommend.
+Here are several books I HIGHLY recommend.
 You need the first book to help you decide if this is a business niche you want to go after.
 You need the second book to give you a solid overview of the proposal writing process.
-If you decide to go ahead you MUST GET the third book because it will cut your learning time in half if not more.
+If you decide to go ahead you get a few other books … reading them will cut your learning time in half if not more.

 If you are entertaining the idea of offering grant writing services or starting a business you MUST GET this book first.

-This book focuses on HOW to write grant proposals.
+This Dummies Guide focuses on HOW to write grant proposals.